kengibson1111/go-stdlib/README.md

 Before diving into this repo, it may help to start with the [Tour of Go](https://go.dev/tour/welcome/1).
 A companion repo for the tour is [here](https://github.com/kengibson1111/tour-of-go).

-## bufio

-* writer - shows how to write to a stream.

 ## bytes

 * buffer - shows how to use a buffer in various ways (Write, as a stream, transferring to another